mlibrary/design-system-11ty-starter/README.md

 ### Images

 Add images to the `src/img` folder.
 11ty is watching that folder and passing through the files to the `public` folder.

+Included is a template image called `social-card.png`.
+Replace that image with one of your own (1200px x 630px) to use as the social card linked for your SEO.
+This image will then show up when your site is shared on Facebook, Twitter, LinkedIn, etc...

 ### 11ty Features